1963 Formula One season

 Jim Clark won the first of his two Formula One World Championships, driving a Lotus-Climax.

-Graham Hill finished as runner-up in the World Drivers' Championship.
+Defending Champion Graham Hill finished as runner-up in the World Drivers' Championship.

 Richie Ginther finished third in the World Drivers' Championship.

 Lotus won the International Cup for F1 Manufacturers with the Lotus 25.

 BRM finished second with the BRM P57 & P61.

 Brabham finished third in with the Brabham BT3, BT7 & Lotus 25.

 The 1963 Formula One season was the 17th season of FIA Formula One motor racing.
 It featured the 14th World Championship of Drivers, the 6th International Cup for F1 Manufacturers, and numerous non-championship Formula One races.
 The World Championship was contested over ten races between 26 May and 28 December 1963.